A Year-Round Activity

 Ski jumping is a year-round sport at Blackhawk and the facilities are some of the best in the nation.
 Blackhawk has 5-meter, 15-meter, 30-meter, and 60-meter ski jumps.
 All of Blackhawk’s ski jumps have plastic mats and steel track for training in the non-snow months.
 Blackhawk’s smaller jumps (5, 15, and 30-meter) also have a rope tow that is used throughout the year to dramatically increase the number of jumps a jumper can get during a practice session.

 Ski jumps are designed so the jumper flies close to the ground to land safely on the hill.
 This is an individual sport that stresses good sportsmanship and encourages kids to improve their personal records.
 Ski jumpers come in all body sizes.
 Ski jumping is a great sport for families with kids of all ages.
 Everyone can come together and practice at the same time.
 A typical practice session lasts about an hour and a half and includes playing soccer (non-snow months), cross country skiing (winter months), stretching, imitation jumping (IMOs), jumping and reviewing videotapes.

 Success in the Past and Present

 Blackhawk has a long and proud past in ski jumping.
 The club was founded in 1947 by a group of ski jumpers.
 Blackhawk added snow-making equipment and was the first ski jumping club in the Western hemisphere to successfully install plastic mats for year-round training.
-Three of Blackhawk’s ski jumpers have participated in the Olympics: Dave Norby (1968), Bill Bakke (1968) and Kurt Stein (1992 and 1994).
-Blackhawk has produced numerous national champions including Werner Schorr, Kurt Stein, and Will Schott (2006).
-Will Schott participated in Junior Worlds in January 2010 and was named to the U.S. Ski Jumping Team.
-Between 2012 and 2015 6 of Blackhawk’s jumpers have qualified for Junior Nationals.
+The Club has produced numerous national champions including Werner Schorr, Kurt Stein, Will Schott, and Anna Hoffman(2016).
+Will Schott participated in Junior Worlds in January of 2010 and was named to the U.S. Ski Jumping Team.
+Between 2012 and 2016, seven of Blackhawks jumpers have qualified for Nationals.

 Introduction to Ski Jumping